-Serbia exclusive: Risk and issues of power utility EPS, lack of financing for new power generation facilities, analysis3.
-November 2014. / News Serbia Energy
+Serbia exclusive: Risk and issues of power utility EPS, lack of financing for new power generation facilities, analysis, News Serbia Energy

 The state shares the responsibility for the problems in power utility holding EPS (Elektroprivreda Srbije – EPS), since as the owner and the supervisor, it has tolerated the non-payment of bills, the low price of electricity and various irrationalities and inefficiencies in the system.

 The complicated organisational structure of the “Еlectric Power Industry of Serbia“ leads to a lack of responsibility in the management chain, and even to the generation of internal insolvency between the EPS and its subsidiary companies.
 There have been suggestions in the public that the centralization of the system management should be increased, because, now, it is impossible for the director of the EPS, if he is dissatisfied with the business operations of a subsidiary, to influence it directly, for example, to dismiss its director.
 The centralization would affect the reduction of unnecessary costs caused by the duplication of the same jobs and the economies of scale disappearance.

 The Government has adopted certain documents by which the basics for the EPS reorganization have been determined.
 Among the rest, they presupposed a change in the legal form of the EPS from a public enterprise into a joint stock company and a greater centralization in the management of economic, financial, legal operations and in other spheres.
 However, these changes have not been realized yet.
 This indicates irresolution and an undefined attitude of the state towards the future manner of functioning of the EPS.
 So, there is the impression that the state still does not have a clear vision about the future appearance of the company, аnd without a defined and in the long run sustainable objective, any proposed company reorganisation cannot be optimal.